 How do I apply?

 Applications must be made via the Royal College of Pathologistswebsite, with applications only available once an application window is opened by the Royal College.
+This is usually twice a year, in SPrin and in Autumn.

 How do I prepare for RCPath exams and what study resources are available?